richadali/portfolio/README.md

   - Rate limiting to prevent spam.
   - CORS protection and security headers with Helmet.
 - **Error Handling**: Comprehensive error handling and logging.

-## Usage

-After installing and running the project locally, you can:

-1. Navigate through different sections using the navigation menu.
-2. Read AI-generated blog posts on the "Blog" page.
-3. View project details by clicking on project cards.
-4. Download my resume from the hero section.
-5. Send me a message through the contact form.
-6. Explore interactive elements like tilt effects and animations.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to My Portfolio, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b my-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-feature`
-5. Open a pull request.

 ## License